phocks/devblog/content/2023-12-10-what-cargo-new-gives-you.md

 When compiling, Rust will look for the `src/main.rs` file with a `main` function inside.
 Functions in Rust are defined with the `fn` keyword.

-If Rust finds a `src/lib.rs` file it will build a "library" that can be used as a dependency inside another app instead of a standalone binary app.
-We'll get to that later.
+If Rust finds a `src/lib.rs` file it will build a "library", which can be used as a dependency inside another app instead of a standalone binary app.
+(We can also have both apparently.
+But we'll get to that later.)

 To print "Hello, world!" to the console we use the `println!` macro, which is built-in to Rust.
 Macros are kinda like functions that expand into other functions at compile time.
 They have a `!` at the end.
-For now you just need to know that `println!()` prints stuff to the console.
+For now, you just need to know that `println!()` prints stuff to the console.

 Aaaaaand that's just about it.
-For now, let's edit some code.
+Let's edit some code.
 We can make the computer say whatever we want!

 ```rust
 println!("Crab party time! 🦀🦀🦀🦀🦀🦀🦀🦀🦀");